News groups around the world are encouraging children shocked by Russia’s invasion of Ukraine to turn to art as an outlet for their worries.

 - Design and execute your own approach to a #KidsDrawPeace4Ukraine Project for Ukraine or another country.

 - Explore why so many children around the world were so willing to make an effort in support of Ukraine but not for similar strife in other countries.

-Aralynn Abare McMane, a News Decoder trustee, specializes in how news media can better serve the young.
+Aralynn Abare McMane, an adviser to News Decoder, specializes in how news media can better serve the young.
 She directs the French nonprofit Global Youth & News Media and is the author of "The New News for Kids," an international report originally commissioned by the American Press Institute (2017) that she hopes to update and expand later this year.
 She encourages donations to Ukraine's Voices of Children Foundation.